-Camley Street Natural Park: A low-impact learning and visitor centre in a treasured urban nature reserve
+Camley Street Natural Park: a low-impact learning and visitor centre in an inner city urban nature reserve

 HW_camley_WEB_02

-Camley Street Natural Park sits at the heart of one of London’s largest redevelopment areas, adjacent to Regent’s Canal and surrounded by institutions, businesses and changing communities.
-Root And Erect’s design for the new Learning & Visitor Centre supports the London Wildlife Trust’s long-standing mission to provide a haven for nature and learning within an intensely urban setting.
-The brief required a flexible facility that could host educational and volunteer programmes, support nature conservation, and provide revenue through lettings and café sales.
-In response, the centre acts as a gatehouse, with clear circulation and open thresholds to the park.
-The form and siting minimise environmental impact and visual intrusion while enabling seamless indoor-outdoor flow.
-Covered external areas, a seasonal wet landscape, and a biodiverse garden co-designed with volunteers extend the park’s ecological reach and learning potential.
-Multiple access points and inclusive design ensure the site remains open and welcoming to long-established communities, especially those with limited access to green space.
+Camley Street Natural Park sits at the heart of Kings Cross, one of London’s largest redevelopment areas, adjacent to Regent’s Canal and surrounded by institutions, businesses and changing communities.
+Root And Erect’s design for the new Visitor & Learning Centre supports the London Wildlife Trust’s long-standing mission to provide a haven for nature and learning within an intensely urban setting, particularly to those with limited access to green space.
+The brief required a flexible facility that could host educational and volunteer programmes, support nature conservation and provide revenue through lettings and café sales.

 004_CamleySt_ErectArchitecture_PhotoLevitate Aerial Imaging_update